-Back in the 60s, no one would have believed the prices that vintage Daytonas trade at these days.
-Come to think of it, it is fairly hard to believe now.
+Back in the 1960s, no one would have believed the sky-high prices that vintage Rolex Daytona chronographs trade at these days.
+Come to think of it, it’s hard to believe now.
 But a watch that was more-or-less being given away when it was first released can go for the high five figures and beyond today.
-The Paul Newmans?
+How about the exotic dial variants that later became known as Paul Newman Daytona dials?
 Add a zero on the end.

-The Beauty of Hindsight
+The Beauty Of Hindsight

 In many ways, all roads lead to this.
 Fans quickly tire of wearing the same watch everyone else has, and so finding something that sets them apart becomes the overriding goal.

 Collectors want unique pieces; the ones that no one else can get hold of, the model that separates them from the herd.
 The most collectible watches are the rarest, and they become rare precisely because they fall into one or all of the above categories.
 They might have been produced more or less as prototypes, in extremely low quantities, or as testing grounds for various innovations.
 They may have been so badly received upon their launch that no one bought them and they had to wait for their moment in the spotlight, sometimes decades later.